 Certainly, the most crucial component of an AC unit is its ability to cool a room.
-The Midea offered mediocre results when it came to our cooling power tests.
+The Midea offered mediocre results in our cooling power tests.
 Our testing room started at 78°, and after an hour of running this machine, the inside temperature only dropped 8°.
-While it wasn't the worst performance in our testing group, we were not particularly impressed by those numbers.
+While it wasn't the worst performance in our AC testing group, we were not particularly impressed by those numbers.

 Portability is the one metric where this model scored some serious points.
 The built-in wheels worked quite well when rolling this unit from room to room.
-If you are likely to encounter stairs and need to carry this device, it is a bit unwieldy.
+However, if you are likely to encounter stairs and need to carry this device, it is a bit unwieldy.
 The built-in grips are rather small and don't quite accommodate a full fingertip's worth of room.
 The weight is distributed unevenly, making it even tougher to lug around by hand.
-Overall, this model is great for wheeling around single-story buildings but tough to get up and downstairs.
+Overall, this model is great for wheeling around single-story buildings but tough to get up and down stairs.

 While almost all of the units scored similarly on our decibel reader, the actual sounds each machine produced were highly variable, with some being much more bothersome to our testers than others.
-The Midea emitted a high-pitched buzzing sound that our testers found to be quite obnoxious.
+The Midea emitted a high-pitched buzzing sound that we found quite obnoxious.
 The noise that came out of the machine wasn't a consistent hum but rattly and somewhat sporadic, adding to our dislike.

 One of the biggest downsides to any air conditioning unit is the relatively high cost of operation.
 The Midea scores reasonably well in this metric.
 According to our calculations, it costs around $122 per three months of daily use.
 These numbers put it squarely in the middle in terms of average cost.

-The Midea 3-in-1 has a fairly steep MSRP and middle-of-the-road energy efficiency.
-When you factor in its mediocre cooling abilities, this device isn't offering consumers a great value.
-If having a wheeled device that is easy to push around a single story is a high priority for you, this device might be worth it, but we'd suggest looking at other options for everyone else.
+The Midea 3-in-1 has middle-of-the-road energy efficiency and mediocre cooling abilities.
+We think consumers can find a better value elsewhere.
+If having a wheeled device that is easy to push around a single story is a high priority for you, this device might be worth it, but we'd suggest most folks look at other options.

 — Buck Yedor and Austin Palmer